vg-webmanagement/playwright/playwright/README.md

 - All file operations are performed locally
 - Test reports are automatically generated and served
 - Test execution status is tracked server-side to prevent showing stale results
-- Old test reports and screenshots are automatically cleaned up before new test runs
+- Old test reports, screenshots, and result files are automatically cleaned up before new test runs
 - Real-time progress updates use Server-Sent Events for live feedback
 - Progress tracking shows current test execution, completion counts, and pass/fail statistics
 - Server console displays progress updates for backend monitoring and debugging